cody-w/electric-sector-wildfire/README.md

 All of the regression models are stored and saved in the `rscore_models.RData` object and the regression dataset and matched groups are saved in the `reg_matched_data.RData` object.

+The remaining steps in the script transform the coefficients to incidence rates and transform the standard errors to confidence intervals using heteroskedastic robust standard errors.
+Performance statistics are also computed to assess the goodness-of-fit of the logistic regression models (area under the receiver operating characteristic curve is used to assess performance).

+The script prints the results in a format that is friendly for Overleaf/Latex.
+If the user desires a simple text table the user can change the argument `type='latex'` to `type='text'` in the `stargazer` command.

+Further below in the script the regression results are re-estimated for robustness, including adding regional fixed effects and matching on two control circuits (`n = 2`) in the matching technique.

 ## Estimate structures burned

+This section provides documentation for estimating the count of structures burned for each HFTD distribution circuit.

+### Intersect structures

+The first of two scripts [4a intersect_structures.R](https://github.com/cody-w/electric-sector-wildfire/blob/main/code/4a%20intersect_structures.R) focuses on estimating the potential number of structures impacted surrounding HFTD distribution circuits.
+The script begins by loading GIS circuit data and subsetting the data to circuits with at least 10 miles in the HFTD.
+Using the function `simulateIgnitions`, the script randomly drops 5 ignition points along each distribution circuit to assess potential structure impacts.
+These ignition locations are saved as `ignitions_pyrologix.RData`.

+The next step uses the function `intersectHousing` to draw buffers around each simulated ignition point and intersect the buffers with structure locations and building loss factors.
+Building loss factors are sourced from the Conditional Risk to Potential Structures dataset, which uses simulated flame lengths at each pixel to assess the likelihood of a structure being lost if a fire were to occur in that pixel.
+The building loss factors do not take into account structure-specific defensive measures or construction materials.
+More on the methodology can be found in the paper.

+Because this analysis step is computationally-intensive, the `intersectHousing` function was run in four chunks across distribution circuits.
+Each output is saved in the sub-folder labeled [Missoula Fire Lab](https://github.com/cody-w/electric-sector-wildfire/tree/main/intermediate/Missoula%20Fire%20Lab).

+### Estimate structures

 ## Analyze cost-effectiveness